top of page

 The verb 'prolong' has its etymological roots in Latin.
 It is derived from the Latin word 'prolongare,' which combines 'pro-' (meaning 'forward' or 'ahead') and 'longus' (meaning 'long').
 Therefore, 'prolong' etymologically signifies 'to lengthen' or 'to extend forward.'
 In modern usage, 'prolong' describes the action of extending the duration or length of something, typically an event, a process, or a state of being.
 It emphasizes the idea of stretching something out in time, making it last longer than it otherwise would.
 The etymology of 'prolong' underscores its connection to the concept of forward extension and emphasizes its role in increasing the temporal span of various activities or conditions.

-Quiz: Find the meaning of the verb prolong:
+Find the correct meaning of the verb prolong:

 Try Again!